S-Jimoh/data-analysis-portfolio/README.md

 - 🤝 Open to collaborating on data projects to improve and grow
 - 📫 Reach me at: [sekinateniola.jimoh@gmail.com](mailto:sekinateniola.jimoh@gmail,com)
 - 😄 Pronouns: she/her

+ ### Below are the projects I’ve worked on, along with links to their repositories

 ## Projects

 1. **EXCEL DATA CLEANING**